enkidevs/curriculum/Python/Core/guess-the-mutant.md

 %
 bytes
 %exp
 `bytes` objects are immutable sequences of single bytes.
-Since many major binary protocols are based on the ASCII text encoding, `bytes` objects offer several methods that are only valid when working with ASCII compatible data and are closely related to `string` objects in a variety of other ways.
+Since many major binary protocols are based on the ASCII text encoding, `bytes` objects offer several methods that are only valid when working with ASCII compatible data and are closely related to string objects.
 %
 frozenset
 %exp
-`frozenset` is a immutable implementation of the set.
+`frozenset` is a immutable implementation of the `set`.
 The `frozenset` type is immutable and **hashable**; it can therefore be used as a `dictionary` key or as an element of another `set`.
 %
 bytecode
 %exp